Non-Profit Reserve Funds: Five Best Practices for Managing Your Restricted Funds

 That way, when you filter your reporting by class, you’ll see only the $430 meal amount attributed to your Hot Lunch Program fund.

 Class tracking functionality streamlines reporting obligations and helps you stay accountable.
-By generating Profit & Loss statements by class for funders and board members, they can easily review the revenues and expenses for specific funds.
+Generating Profit & Loss statements by class for funders and board members makes it easier for them to review the revenues and expenses for specific funds.

 In summary: